DotNetPlus/ReswPlus/README.md

 ReswPlus will then automatically select one of the string based on the number passed as a parameter.
 While English has only 2 plural forms, some languages have up to 5 different forms, 196 different languages are supported by this library.

+When used with string formatting (like the previous example), you can specify the parameter you want ReswPlus to use to select the correct plural form.
+Use the type `Q`/`Qd` if you want to pass a double, `Qi` if you want to use an integer, etc...

 Pluralization can be used in combination with string formatting.

 **Example:**